brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 ### 1. Anatomical preprocessing.

 The first step of diffusion preprocessing often involves processing the anatomical images.
 In order to guarantee that any generalizations regarding location made from the preprocessed diffusion data is anatomically-informed, we must have both of our anatomical (T1w or T2w) images and our diffusion MRI images **aligned**.
-One way we can make this easier for [mrtrix3-preproc] is by aligning the anatomical images in such a way that center of the brain is centered in the image.
+One way we can make this easier for [mrtrix3-preproc](https://brainlife.io/app/5c61c69f14027a01b14adcb3) is by aligning the anatomical images in such a way that center of the brain is centered in the image.
 We refer to this as **ACPC-aligned**, as we are aligning the data to the **anterior commissure-posterior comissure plane**.
 This is the first step in dMRI preprocessing, and is typically done with the [hcp-acpc-alignment](https://brainlife.io/app/5c61c69f14027a01b14adcb3) app.
 Once we've centered our anatomical image, we can move onto diffusion MRI preprocessing.

 ### 2. Diffusion preprocessing

 The next step in diffusion preprocessing is to actually preprocess the diffusion data. dMRI data, like any other MRI dataset, is quite noisy.
 Just like fMRI, dMRI data is sensitive to **susceptibility distortions**.
 This is when regions of the brain look "wavy" or fold inward or outward on itself in images.
 This is due to how the scanner sweeps across the entire brain during acquisition.
 Also, dMRI data is very susceptible to **motion**.
 Because some scans take a long time, it is nearly impossible for a participant to lie completely motionless.
 Even the most subtle movements can alter the results in a specific region and make your data less accurate.
 Finally, movement of the magnetic gradients can induce electromagnetic currents which can affect the measurement in any given location.
 This is called **eddy currents**, and is due to the fact that electricity and magnetism are part of the same field - i.e. the *electromagnetic field*.
-We can correct for all of these common artifacts using [mrtrix3-preproc].
+We can correct for all of these common artifacts using [mrtrix3-preproc](https://brainlife.io/app/5c61c69f14027a01b14adcb3).

 In addition to these artifacts, dMRI has very low signal-to-noise ratio (SNR), which directly impacts how well you can fit microstructural models and analyze diffusion data.
 This means that in any given location, the amount of diffusion signal is very low compared to the "noise" of the scanner.
-There are methods to lower the amount of noise across the brain, and thus increase the SNR. [mrtrix3-preproc] has the capability to identify and remove noise using principal components analysis (PCA) and Rician analysis.
+There are methods to lower the amount of noise across the brain, and thus increase the SNR. [mrtrix3-preproc](https://brainlife.io/app/5c61c69f14027a01b14adcb3) has the capability to identify and remove noise using principal components analysis (PCA) and Rician analysis.

-On top of these issues, dMRI data is sensitive to other artifacts and non-regularities, including **gibbs ringing and bias field inhomogeneities**, which can affect the quality of the data and how well measures can be derived from the data. [mrtrix3-preproc] can deal with all of these issues for us!
+On top of these issues, dMRI data is sensitive to other artifacts and non-regularities, including **gibbs ringing and bias field inhomogeneities**, which can affect the quality of the data and how well measures can be derived from the data. [mrtrix3-preproc](https://brainlife.io/app/5c61c69f14027a01b14adcb3) can deal with all of these issues for us!

-Finally, once the dMRI data is preprocessed and cleaned, [mrtrix3-preproc] will align the dMRI data to the anatomical data.
+Finally, once the dMRI data is preprocessed and cleaned, [mrtrix3-preproc](https://brainlife.io/app/5c61c69f14027a01b14adcb3) will align the dMRI data to the anatomical data.
 This will ensure that any analyses we do with the dMRI data will be anatomically-informed and biologically-relevant.

-Finally, images from the fMRI scanner might not be perfectly aligned to images collected before it, such as the anatomical images.
-To fix this, we need to register the functional volumes to the anatomical image and map the fMRI signal onto the surfaces generated in the anatomical preprocessing step -- fMRIPrep does this registration automatically!

-Useful information about preprocessing pipeline [mrtrix3-preproc] is designed to run -- Diffusion Parameter EStimation with Gibbs and NoisE Removal (DESIGNER) -- can be found in this [original Neuroimage paper](https://pubmed.ncbi.nlm.nih.gov/30077743-evaluation-of-the-accuracy-and-precision-of-the-diffusion-parameter-estimation-with-gibbs-and-noise-removal-pipeline/).
+Useful information about preprocessing pipeline [mrtrix3-preproc](https://brainlife.io/app/5c61c69f14027a01b14adcb3) is designed to run -- Diffusion Parameter EStimation with Gibbs and NoisE Removal (DESIGNER) -- can be found in this [original Neuroimage paper](https://pubmed.ncbi.nlm.nih.gov/30077743-evaluation-of-the-accuracy-and-precision-of-the-diffusion-parameter-estimation-with-gibbs-and-noise-removal-pipeline/).

+## 3. Diffusion microstructural modelling

+Once the dMRI data has been cleaned and aligned to the anatomical (T1w) image, the next step is to start fitting diffusion-based models to the data.
+The first and most widely reported model is the Diffusion Tensor (DTI) model, which attempts to model how much and in what direction water moves in the brain using a tensor (i.e. cigar shaped elipsoid).
+Regions in which water is moving in the same direction (i.e. anisotropically) will have a tensor that is very cigar-shaped.
+Regions in which water is moving equally in all directions (i.e. isotropically) will have a spherical-shaped tensor.
+This model outputs four different measurements: axial diffusivity (i.e. how strong water movement is in the primary direction of movement), radial diffusivity (i.e. how strong water movement is in the non-primary directions of movement), mean diffusivity (i.e. how strong water movement is in any direction), and fractional anisotropy (i.e. how strong water movement is and how directional that movement is).
+Fractional anisotropy (FA) and mean diffusivity (MD) are the most widely reported measures.
+These measures can be used for group anaylses and in tractography/tractometry pipelines, along with cortical white matter mapping pipelines.
+For this tutorial, we will use [fsl-dtifit](https://brainlife.io/app/5c61c69f14027a01b14adcb3) to fit the DTI model to our preprocessed data.

 Now, let's get to work!
 The following steps of this tutorial will show you how to:
 1. ACPC align the anatomical (T1w) image,
 2. preprocess the dMRI data using mrtrix3-preproc,
-3. fit the diffusion tensor (DTI) and neurite orientation dispersion density imaging (NODDI) models to the preprocessed dMRI data.
+3. fit the diffusion tensor (DTI) model to the preprocessed dMRI data.

 ### Copy appropriate data over from a single subject in the  project